 - Publications - BUAR Director, Victor Mastone, and Deputy Director, David Trubey, co-authored a chapter entitled "Not Just Another Piece of a Boat: Massachusetts Shoreline Heritage Identification Partnerships Strategy (SHIPS)" in Out of the Blue: Interpretation of Maritime Cultural Resources by Della Scott-Ireton and John Jameson, editors (Springer Press, 2007).
 This chapter describes the BUAR's public outreach initiative for dealing with casual discovery of resources.
 Also, Mastone edited the Advisory Council on Underwater Archaeology's Underwater Archaeology Proceedings 2007 from the Society for Historical Archaeology-Williamsburg conference held last January.
 The volume is composed of 17 chapters by 24 authors and covers a broad spectrum of topics and locales.
-Last published in 1999, the proceedings are available in hard copy and as a downloadable full-color PDF file.
+It was last published in 1999.

 Coastal management at the local level is the bedrock of the CZM program, and CZM works closely with communities to ensure that local decision-making is based on sound coastal management principles.
 CZM serves as a liaison between federal and state programs and municipal authorities on key issues, coordinates regional environmental management initiatives, performs Federal Consistency Review, and provides technical assistance.
 CZM's regions are North Shore, Boston Harbor, South Shore, Cape Cod & Islands, and South Coastal.